myBonzle menu: Add to my places Add picture Add story Add note

 The Murrumbidgee River is highlighted in yellow on the map below.

-Bonzle users have caught and/or seen brown trout, carp, catfish, golden perch, macquarie perch, murray cod, murray crayfish, rainbow trout, redfin, silver perch and yabbies at Murrumbidgee River (Note: some species of fish may not be available at all times of the year.
+Bonzle users have caught and/or seen brown trout, carp, catfish, golden perch, macquarie perch, murray cod, murray crayfish, rainbow trout, redfin, silver perch, trout cod and yabbies at Murrumbidgee River (Note: some species of fish may not be available at all times of the year.
 Always check State/Territory fishing regulations for size, bag/possession limits and licensing/permit requirements.
 Some native fish are protected and may not be taken).
 Is this list accurate?
 Have you caught or seen other species of fish at Murrumbidgee River?
 Contribute your knowledge by clicking here.

 Are you a keen bird watcher?
 Have you been bird watching at Murrumbidgee River?
 What birds have you seen at Murrumbidgee River?
 Contribute your knowledge by clicking here.
 As a Bonzle sub-project, we're trying to build Australia's most comprehensive bird location atlas.
 A big thankyou to all that have contributed and continue to contribute sightings.
 For a comprehensive flexibound field guide to Australia's birds try Birds of Australia: Eighth Edition.